-A marriage of short duration, as explained in a prior blog article, is for a period of time not exceeding seven years (< 7 years).
+A marriage of short duration is for a period of time not exceeding seven years (< 7 years).
 A marriage of medium/moderate length (moderate term marriage Florida) is somewhat longer than seven years, but less than seventeen years (>7 but < 17) years.
-This is a long period of time that legally accounts for a substantial gray zone.
+This is a long period of time, approximately ten years, that legally accounts for a substantial legal gray zone in the calculation of alimony.
 As such, arguments can be made for several different types of alimony (such as Florida durational alimony) to be awarded.
-Of course, any alimony awarded by the court depends on the circumstances of the marriage and the strength of the evidence presented.
+Of course, any alimony awarded by the court depends on the circumstances of the marriage and the unique facts presented.
 Jonathan Jacobs is a Clermont Florida Family Law Attorney.
-Florida courts do not automatically award any specific type of alimony.
-Your attorney must specifically plead for alimony, and unless otherwise agreed by the parties beforehand, testimony must be heard for the court to carefully consider whether any award of alimony is appropriate.
+Call 407-335-8113 today to speak with a divorce attorney about your case.

 When Does Florida Durational Alimony End?